jacecotton/viewable/README.md

 We've tweaked other APIs while keeping them effectively the same:

-* `invalidateView` instead of `requestUpdate`—Viewable doesn't let you directly request an update, *per se*.
+* `invalidateView` instead of `requestUpdate`—Viewable doesn't let you explicit request an update *per se*.
 Instead, you declare the view as stale, and the fact that it updates in response is implicit.
-We consider this more declarative and semantic.
+This is because we don't *really* want you imperatively updating the view and running effects.
+It should only be done for view resynchronization with the environment (observers, events, etc.)

 Open questions:
 * `updateComplete` promise?
 Potentially useful for outside observers.
 Also consider dispatching events.